rgowen/FTPSearch/README.md

 ![](https://i.imgur.com/wIXP0bk.png)

   FTPSearch is a utility that recursively searches FTP servers for filenames containing the specified keyword.
-Multiple servers can be added in the list to be searched.
+  Multiple servers can be added to the list to be searched.